alexle/alexle.github.com/posts/dont-put-up-with-crap.markdown

 ##We're All Guilty##

-Odds are, if we looked closer at the annoyances we face each day, we would find a myriad of distractions, energy-drainers, and inefficiencies all around us.
+Odds are, if we looked closer at the annoyances we face each day, we would find distractions, energy-drainers, and inefficiencies all around us.
 The sad part is how entrenched they've become in our lives, to the point that we accept them as truths.

 And that's where the problem lies.
 Not in the fact that crap exists and happens to us from time to time.
 But in how numb we've become to all of it.